Point-set models for homotopy coherent coalgebras: Introduction

 \begin{remark}If one tries to prove Expectation \ref{expectation2} directly, at the point-set level, by dualizing Mandell's arguments, then one runs into issues like whether the category of $\mathbb E_\infty$-coalgebras localized at quasi-isomorphisms is comonadic over $\mathbf D(\overline{\mathbb{F}}_p)$ --- a property which is automatic for $\mathrm{CAlg}(\mathbf D(\overline{\mathbb{F}}_p)^{\mathrm{op}})^{\mathrm{op}}$.
 Thus it seems in a sense that a main obstruction to proving a coalgebraic version of Mandell's theorem was a lack of good point-set models, an obstruction which Burklund--Bachmann circumvented by carrying out the entire argument at the $\infty$-categorical level. \end{remark}

-Our results provide an explicit point-set version of the celullar chains functor $C_*(-;\kk)$ together with its functorial $\mathbb{E}_\infty$-coalgebra structure.
-For this purpose, we consider the explicit dg $\mathcal{E}$-coalgebra structure of the point-set celullar chain functor $C_*(-;\kk)$ over the Barratt-Eccles dg operad, as constructed in \cite{BergerFresse}, and we pull it back along the cofibrant resolution $\Omega \mathrm{B} \mathcal{E} \qi \mathcal{E}$.
+Our results provide an explicit point-set version of the cellular chains functor $C_*(-;\kk)$ together with its functorial $\mathbb{E}_\infty$-coalgebra structure.
+For this purpose, we consider the explicit dg $\mathcal{E}$-coalgebra structure of the point-set cellular chain functor $C_*(-;\kk)$ over the Barratt-Eccles dg operad, as constructed in \cite{BergerFresse}, and we pull it back along the cofibrant resolution $\Omega \mathrm{B} \mathcal{E} \qi \mathcal{E}$.

 \begin{theoremintro} Let $\kk$ be a field.
 The functor

 is a point-set model for the $\infty$-categorical chains functor together with its $\mathbb{E}_\infty$-coalgebra structure. \end{theoremintro}

 When $\kk$ is a separably closed field of characteristic $p > 0$, this allows us to lift the main result of \cite{bachmann2024} to the point-set level and obtain explicit models for nilpotent $p$-adic homotopy types.
 The functor $C_*(-;\kk)$ fits in a Quillen adjunction